'Obvious Tactics'.

 Early life and career

-But Pugh didn't enjoy his higher education.
+However, Pugh didn't enjoy his higher education.
 The teachers used creative ideas by their pupils for their own professional advantage, without rewarding them.
 The only lessons he found useful were the life model drawing classes, but this teacher was unexpectedly fired.
 Pugh didn't last long at the academy either.
 He was kicked out for being too disobedient and told he would never make it as a graphic designer.
-Much to his vengeful delight, Pugh already had a job as illustrator and designer for Pier 1 imports.
+Much to his vengeful delight, Pugh already had a job as illustrator and designer for Pier 1 Imports.
 He remained active in the advertising industry, working for agencies like Brockie, Haslam and Allen in London and the Thomson Organization in Wales.
 He was also active as a design consultant for Holiday World International and Oberland Holidays.

 Early comic career

-Working as an artist/visualizer for the Creative Services regional newspaper of Thomson on the edge of the Brecon Beacons, one of the editors asked Pugh whether he wanted to write and draw a comic strip.
-It was intended for their weekly newspaper Merthyr Express.
-The end result, 'Looking Glass Library' (1977), revolved around two children and their dog.
-One day they find out they can enter the pages of literary classics.
-This leads to adventures in classic novels like Lewis Carroll's 'Alice Through The Looking Glass', Jules Verne's '20.000 Leagues Under the Sea', Mary Shelley's 'Frankenstein' and the Welsh epic The Mabinogion, among others.
+The heavy workload in the advertising industry eventually caused Pugh health problems.
+Settling down in a cottage in the Welsh town of Aberdare, Pugh went to work in the Creative Services studio of the Thomson Regional Newspapers.
+After three years, one of the editors asked him whether he wanted to write and draw a comic strip, intended for their weekly newspaper Merthyr Express.
+The end result, 'Looking Glass Library' (1976), revolved around two children and their dog who find out they can enter the pages of literary classics.
+This leads to adventures in classic novels like Lewis Carroll's 'Alice Through The Looking Glass', Jules Verne's '20,000 Leagues Under the Sea', Mary Shelley's 'Frankenstein' and the Welsh epic 'The Mabinogion', among other stories.
 When Thomson brought out a weekly freesheet, The Glamorgan Star, Pugh created another serialized comic for them: 'Captain Classified-Star Ranger' (1979-1981).
 The superhero character was originally intended to simply sell classified advertising.
-Pugh was asked to update him, to boost sales, and to give the character a sexy assistant, Princess Astra.
-Pugh based the Captain's design on Pat Mills, John Wagner and Carlos Ezquerra's 'Judge Dredd'.
+To boost sales, Pugh was asked to update him, and to give him a sexy assistant, Princess Astra.
+Pugh based the Captain's design on the 'Judge Dredd' character by Pat Mills, John Wagner and Carlos Ezquerra.
 Soon afterwards, Pugh became a member of the Society of Strip Illustrators, who offered their members publication space in their monthly newsletter.
-In these pages comic writer Pat Mills noticed Pugh's work and invited him to publish in the adult comic magazine 2.000 A.D.
+In these pages, comic writer Pat Mills noticed Pugh's work and invited him to come and work for the adult comic magazine 2000 AD.

 Sláíne